Charlie Christodoulou: Mercenary in Angola

 When the FNLA soldiers at Quiende barracks semi-mutinied, Callan's now larger military force moved on their barracks where Callan and Christodoulou personally executed 20 of the ringleaders.
 Christodoulou would later boast to his friend Chris Dempster that he and Georgiou and their team had killed 167.5 FNLA mutineers and deserters.
 When Dempster asked, 'Why point five?'
 Christodoulou replied, 'One of the prisoners brought for execution at Quiende Bridge the other night had a lucky escape.
 He was bound hand and foot and had a pistol put to his head.
 But the weapon didn't fire.
 The gun was re-cocked but it jammed again.
 The poor bastard was terrified.
 He jumped off the bridge.
 We sprayed bullets into the water but since it was unconfirmed whether he was hit, and just in case he could swim with his hands and feet tied, we decided it was only fair to classify him as "half dead"'.

-After 14 British recruits were murdered by firing squad by Callan and his force for desertion Holden Roberto decided he should be dismissed from his command and court-martialled.
+After 14 British recruits were murdered by firing squad by Callan and his force for desertion, Holden Roberto decided he should be dismissed from his command and court-martialled.
 Roberto and five mercenaries flew to Maquela to carry out this mission where they were met at the airport by Christodoulou, shotgun in hand.
 He was disarmed with riflebutt blows to the face while shouting, "I wasn't even effing there!"
-At a drumhead court-martial Christodoulou was acquitted of mass murder but found guilty of 'unmilitary behaviour', stripped of his rank and sentenced to serve six months at the front without pay.
-His colleague Sammy Copeland was found guilty and sentenced to immediate execution.
-To some present Christodoulou's lenient sentence seemed ludicrous considering the number of atrocities he was guilty of in Angola, and one mercenary named Peter McAleese argued unsuccessfully with Roberto to reverse the sentences and execute Christodoulou as a warning to others.
+At a drumhead court-martial, Christodoulou was acquitted of mass murder but found guilty of 'unmilitary behaviour', stripped of his rank and sentenced to serve six months at the front without pay.
+His colleague Sammy Copeland was found guilty and sentenced to immediate execution by firing squad.
+To some present, Christodoulou's lenient sentence seemed ludicrous considering the number of atrocities he was guilty of in Angola, and one mercenary named Peter McAleese argued unsuccessfully with Roberto to reverse the sentences and execute Christodoulou as a warning to others.
 Roberto confirmed the original verdicts and sentences.
 However, British mercenary Andrew Black on his return to the United Kingdom made the unverified claim that all 14 murders were the work of "the cold-blooded killer" Christodoulou alone.

 Death

-On 14 February 1976 Christodoulou heard reports that the enemy were 40 miles away and went with two British and two American mercenaries in a landrover to investigate.
-Christodoulou was killed instantly by heavy automatic fire in an ambush.
+On 14 February 1976 Christodoulou heard reports that the enemy were 40 miles away and went with two British and two American mercenaries in a Land Rover to investigate.
+Christodoulou was killed instantly by heavy automatic fire in an ambush, along with five other mercenaries.

 Christodoulou was involved in the murder of at least 167 members of the FNLA.
 His General Service Medal with bar for Northern Ireland is in a private collection.